Dive Into These 13 NJ Swimming Holes This Summer

 Swim in an Olympic-sized natural pool at the Highlands Natural Swimming Pool in Ringwood.
 Since 1935, this stream-fed pool has been available for visitors inside and outside of NJ.
 A 2018 article even called it the best New Jersey swimming hole.
 The pool has a variety of depths, including a kiddie pool, a shallow end at four feet deep, and a slope that declines from six feet to 10 feet.
 When you’re not swimming, you can also hike through the trails, picnic, and play volleyball and ping pong.

-Admission costs $15 for adults, $10 for seniors, ages 65 and older, and children ages three to 17.
-The pool is currently open on Saturdays and Sundays from 12 p.m. to 6 p.m.
+Admission costs $20 for adults, $15 for seniors, ages 65 and older and $10 for children ages three to 17.
+The pool is open on Saturdays and Sundays from 12 p.m. to 6 p.m each season starting on Memorial Day Weekend and daily from June 24 until Labor Day.

 NJ swimming holes